 Habitat for Humanity International offers service opportunities locally and around the world for volunteers of all ages.
 From Collegiate Challenges to their Global Village volunteer program, Habitat can find the best construction volunteering placement for you.

 Habitat’s Global Village program invites volunteers around the world to build decent, affordable housing while learning about community development challenges and Habitat for Humanity’s response to them.
-Each year, the organization offers trips to a variety of countries - this coming year, some trips include Argentina, Vermont, India, El Salvador, Kenya, and China.
+With the Global Village Program, you can volunteer to build houses in many different countries – this year some trips include Argentina, Vermont, India, El Salvador, Kenya, and China.
 Each Global Village trip lasts one to two weeks and offers a unique opportunity for every volunteer.

 Habitat for Humanity’s Global Village trip to Kenya this year is a fabulous opportunity to help build housing solutions for elderly people – many of whom are caring for their orphaned grandchildren – so the home improvement program you’ll be a part of will last for generations.
 These construction projects both improve upon existing foundations and include opportunities to build from scratch, all alongside local construction workers and neighbors.
 This 10-day trip costs a pretty steep $2,240, though it does include a donation to Habitat for Humanity, accommodations, meals, in-country transportation, and travel health insurance (you are still responsible for paying for your own airfare).

 Tasks on the worksite include foundation excavation, wall construction, roofing, plastering, floor slab construction, and painting.
 During your trip, you’ll stay in a hotel with double-room occupancy and have the choice of European-style or local meals.
-Kenya is one of the few trips that Habitat for Humanity International offers - to learn more about other construction volunteer programs you can join locally and abroad, visit http://www.habitat.org/.
+Kenya is one of the few trips that Habitat for Humanity International offers, and building homes for charity fulfills a basic need in the locals’ lives.
+To learn more about other construction volunteer programs you can join locally and abroad, visit http://www.habitat.org/.

-If you are looking for a volunteer abroad experience that lasts a little bit longer than the others on this list, check out the opportunities that A Broader View has to offer.
-A Broader View has a few different options for you to work in community development and construction projects overseas, including a unique trip to Udaipur, India.
+With more than $3 million donated to impactful programs since its start, A Broader View truly aims to make a positive impact through its partnerships and volunteer placements.
+If you are looking for a construction volunteer abroad experience that lasts a little bit longer than the others on this list, check out the opportunities that A Broader View has to offer.

 For two to four weeks, you can spend time in the magnificent city restoring and decorating health care centers, restoring and decorating primary/middle schools and children’s centers, artistic decoration of school interiors, preparing sports facilities, landscaping, repairing houses for families that need urgent support, and developing garbage and recycling facilities.
 This program starts from $1,020 for the first two weeks, and you’ll work Monday through Friday for four to six hours a day.
 Staying in a shared volunteer house, you’ll receive breakfast, lunchbox, and dinner daily, with 24/7 support from A Broader View staff.